nmattei/cmps3140/syllabus.md

 ## Evaluation Procedures and Grading Criteria

 This course will consist of four distinct grading areas.
 Note that all point values described below for individual assignments are subject to change, the area percentages will remain the same.
-*   5% - In Class Activities and Participation
+*	  5% - In Class Activities, Participation, Online Questions.
+*   5% - Attendance
-*   15% - Written Homeworks
+*   20% - Written Homeworks
-*   30% - Projects
+*   25% - Projects
-*   25% - Midterm Exam
+*   20% - Midterm Exam
 *   25% - Final Exam

 **In Class Activities and Participation.** Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.